whosonfirst/go-whosonfirst-pip/README.md

 ### HTTP Ponies

 There is also a standalone HTTP server for performing point-in-polygon lookups.
-It is instantiated with one or more "meta" CSV files, like this:
+It is instantiated with a `source` parameter and one or more "meta" CSV files, like this:

 ```
 $> ./bin/pip-server -source /usr/local/mapzen/whosonfirst-data/data /usr/local/mapzen/whosonfirst-data/meta/wof-neighbourhood-latest.csv
+indexed 49906 records in 47.895 seconds
 ```

 This is how you'd use it: